shaussler/TheoreticalUniverse/theoretical_universe/rotations/index.rst

    rotations_in_minkowski_space.rst

-In the following pages, I express rotations in 3-dimensional Euclidean as well as 4-dimensional Minkowski space, utilizing :ref:`the Cartan-Hodge formalism`.
+In the following pages, I express rotations in 3-dimensional Euclidean as well as in 4-dimensional Minkowski space, utilizing :ref:`the Cartan-Hodge formalism`.
 Anti-symmetries emerge from the Hodge star operator when arranging the differential forms into matrices, which exactly correspond to :math:`\mathfrak{so}(3)` and :math:`\mathfrak{so}(1,3)` matrices.
 Finally, we establish the identification of the electromagnetic field tensor.